AutoMechX vs Tenstorrent Training Systems

 - On-Premise Deployment — Hardware and software deployed on customer premises

-- Streamlines mechanical engineering processes
+- Specialized automation for mechanical engineering

-- Ideal for robotic simulation tasks
+- Improves precision in robotic simulation

-- User-friendly interface
+- User-friendly interface for engineers

 - Custom AI processor hardware designed for training acceleration